bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 {% include message_box.html type="info" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io/) and can access your Bitrise account.
 Here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account found on a Git service provider. "%}

  1. Log into [bitrise.io](https://www.bitrise.io/).
- 2. Click `Add a new app`.
+ 2. Click **Add a new app**.
  3. Select the privacy setting of your app: **private** and [**public**](https://mpxzvqn7ysfysw.preview.forestry.io/getting-started/adding-a-new-app/public-apps/).
  4. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
-Read more about [connecting your repository](https://mpxzvqn7ysfysw.preview.forestry.io/getting-started/adding-a-new-app/connecting-a-repository/).
+Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository/).
- 5. When prompted to set up repository access, click `No, auto-add SSH key`.
-Read more about [SSH keys](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).
+ 5. When prompted to set up repository access, click **No, auto-add SSH key**.
+Read more about [SSH keys](/getting-started/adding-a-new-app/setting-up-ssh-keys/).
- 6. Type the name of the branch that includes your project’s configuration - master, for example, - then click `Next`.
+ 6. Type the name of the branch that includes your project’s configuration - master, for example, - then click **Next**.
- 7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project.
+ 7. At **Validating repository**, Bitrise runs an automatic repository scanner to set up the best configuration for your project.
- 8. At `Project build configuration`,
+ 8. At **Project build configuration**, the React Native project type gets automatically selected.
-    * **React Native** get detected automatically.
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
-    * **Project (or Workspace) path:** ios/bitriseexpokit.xcworkspace (config files) is the Xcode Workspace path of your app which is needed to set up your app on Bitrise (not editable) json nev alapjan van kigenerlva.
-    * **Scheme name:** bitriseexpokit.
-The validation will fail if you do not have a SHARED scheme in your project.
-You can still point Bitrise manually to your Xcode scheme but if it’s shared, we automatically detect it for you.
-[Read more about schemes and the possible issues with them!](https://devcenter.bitrise.io/troubleshooting/frequent-ios-issues/#xcode-scheme-not-found) app json file alapjan generalodik ki. (expo/name< modisitva adja meg a project es scheme nevet)
-    * At **Specify iOS Development team**, enter your iOS Development team ID hit Next. kell: expo kit eseten native projekt nincs, de ha ios appot akarok az rn projektembol, ehhez az expo egy kommandja letolti a nativ projektet es i azt buildeljuk. az app json alapjan csomo tulajondag kitoltheto de az ios dev id nincs benne.
+Bitrise also detects the Module and the Variant type based on your project.
+Now let's have a look at the fields you manually have to fill out:
+    * If you wish to generate an iOS app from your React Native project, enter your iOS Development team ID at the **Specify iOS Development team** field.
     * In **Select ipa export method**, select the export method of your .ipa file: ad-hoc, app-store, development or enterprise method.
-    * **Module, Variant** - module by default app selected, variant filled out automatically.(comes from template) can be modified in wf editor by configuring step.
-    * **Specify Expo username:** add that
+    * In **Specify Expo username** enter your username and hit **Next**.
-    * Add your Expo password so that Bitrise can access your Expo project without you having to log in? if using expo kit with your project.
+    * In **Specify Expo password**, enter your password and hit **Next**.
+You only need to provide your Expo credentials if you've been using ExpoKit with your project.
     * Confirm your project build configuration.
  9. [Upload an app icon](/getting-started/adding-a-new-app/setting-up-configuration/#adding-an-app-icon-with-the-project-scanner).
 10. At **Webhook setup**, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.